Low-T Quiz

 What is the difference between Total Testosterone and Free Testosterone?

-Total Testosterone refers to the total amount of Testosterone that is present in your body, including that which is bound to Sex Hormone-Binding Globulin or other enzymes or cells.
-Free Testosterone refers to unbound Testosterone that is present in your system, and available for use by your body.
+Total Testosterone refers to the total amount of Testosterone present in your body, which is bound to Sex Hormone-Binding Globulin or other enzymes or cells.
+Free Testosterone refers to unbound Testosterone that is present in your system and available for use by your body.
 When it comes to diagnosing Low-T, Free Testosterone Levels are most important.

 Do Over-the-Counter Testosterone Supplements Work?